lukacspapp/GA-SEI-Project-1-Space-Invaders/README.md

 You Win function

-If the player elimanted all aliens the <code>youWin</code> function is triggered which displayes a 'You Win' message and start a funny sound and a WINNER gif.
+If the player eliminated all aliens the <code>youWin</code> function is triggered which displays a 'You Win' message and starts a funny sound and a WINNER gif.

 ```